Image Renderer

 As described above, an image drawer allows drawing the images whose format is custom.
 The MicroUI C module is designed to manage the notion of drawers: it does not support the custom formats but allows adding some additional drawers.

 This support uses several weak functions and tables to redirect the image drawings.
-When this support is not used (when the VEE Port does not need to support custom images), this support can be removed to reduce the footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime function calls).
+When custom drawers are not used (when the VEE Port does not need to support custom images), this support can be removed to reduce the memory footprint (by removing the indirection tables) and improve the performances (by reducing the number of runtime function calls).

 Standard Formats Only (Default)